decentdao/decent-contracts/README.md

 The VetoERC20Voting contract enables token holders of a parent DAO governance ERC-20 token to vote on vetoing child DAO transactions, and vote on freezing a child DAO.
 This implements a "one-token-one-vote" vote counting schema.

-### FractalNameRegistry.sol
+### FractalRegistry.sol

-The FractalNameRegistry is a global contract for all Fractal DAOs which enables DAOs to configure a human-readable string that represents their DAO's name.
+The FractalRegistry is a global utility contract for all Fractal DAOs which enables DAOs to configure a human-readable string that represents their DAO's name.
 These name strings are non-unique, and not used for identifying a DAO.
 They are purely utilized for UX purposes.
+Also, this contract allows to DAOs to declare their subDAOs via event.

 ### FractalModule.sol